Skip to main contentSkip to navigation

 3. 03

-If the internal SSD controller has also been damaged (from voltage spikes propagated through the failing bridge), the recovery requires board-level microsoldering.
+If the internal SSD power delivery circuit has been damaged by voltage irregularities from the failing bridge, the recovery requires board-level microsoldering.
 The WD SN550E uses a proprietary controller (SanDisk 20-82-10023); no dedicated PC-3000 Active Utility exists for WD proprietary controllers, so software-level firmware repair is not available for this model.
-Damaged components on the SSD PCB must be physically repaired to restore the controller to a functional state before the drive can be imaged.
-See the SanDisk Extreme controller recovery details for controller-specific diagnostic workflows.
+Damaged power management components on the SSD PCB must be replaced to restore stable voltage to the original controller before the drive can be imaged.
+See the SanDisk Extreme component recovery details for hardware diagnostic workflows.

 4. 04